kealanparr/developer-forge/docs/_posts/2023-07-01-how-to-set-up-comments-for-this-theme.md

 And you also are going to need

-1. Homebrew (to make installing things easier, if you're on a mac)
+1. Homebrew (to make installing things easier, if you're on a mac, not a hard requirement just convenience)
 2. A platform to deploy a Node service (Heroku for example)

 # what happens